 Whiskers play an essential role in your cat’s balance and determining the body’s position.
 Cats have special sensory cells called proprioceptors at the ends of their whiskers.
 Proprioceptors relay messages about the environment to the brain.

 This then allows the brain to determine the position of the body relative to the space around it.
 Proprioceptors are present throughout the body, and without them, walking or even standing would be impossible, let alone always landing on your feet!

 Though cats have much better night vision than we do, their whiskers also contribute to how well they can move around at night.
 Whiskers are so sensitive they can pick up changes in air currents, giving cats information on where objects are around them.This is one of the reasons it can be hard to tell if a cat is going blind because of the additional senses they have helping them navigate their environment.

 The whiskers around your cat’s face are highly sensitive to even the lightest touch or piece of debris.
 This means your cat can quickly detect anything hazardous around their face and eyes.
 This allows them to move, shake, or blink quickly to remove whatever hazard they perceive.

-The position your cat holds her whiskers in can reveal their emotions.
-In fact, whisker position is one of the ways veterinarians assess your cat for pain when they are hospitalized as part of a validated and comprehensive pain assessment which includes the “feline grimace score.”
-This scoring system looks at many subtle changes in your cat’s facial expression to ascertain how much pain they are feeling.
+The position your cat holds their whiskers can reveal their emotions.
+In fact, whisker position is one of the ways veterinarians assess cats for pain when they are hospitalized as part of a validated and comprehensive pain assessment which includes the “feline grimace score.”
+This scoring system looks at many subtle changes in the cat’s facial expression to ascertain how much pain they are feeling.